sofakid/Skoarcery/README.md

     || c ) d ) eb ) | f ]] ]] g ] ] g# ) | } 81.5 ) 83 ) ||

-    <? you get two octaves to work with, prepend _ for the lower octave ?>
+    <? you get two octaves to work with, prepend _ for the lower octave. ?>

     ||: d ) _a ) a ) _a ) :||